AC215-TarAIntino/AC215-TarAIntino-Big/README.md

    This script loads the (prepared) data from the Google Cloud Bucket.

 ## Running Dockerfile
-Instructions for running the Dockerfile can be added here.
+Instructions for loading the data in your container can be found at the end of the dataloader.py file.
+Respectively for the preprocess_rag.py file.
-To run Dockerfile - `Instructions here`

-**Models container**
+**Models container** --> TO-DO !!
 - This container has scripts for model training, rag pipeline and inference
 - Instructions for running the model container - `Instructions here`